Equivariant Nijenhuis Lie Algebras: Extensions to Classical Lie-Theoretic Structures: Introduction

-Previous work has investigated Nijenhuis-type structures in both geometric and algebraic contexts.
-In the geometric setting, invariant Poisson and Poisson-quasi-Nijenhuis structures on Lie groups have been studied in \cite{HaZo,RaReHa}, while Poisson-Nijenhuis manifolds provide a fundamental framework for bi-Hamiltonian systems and integrable hierarchies \cite{DamianouFernandes,KosmannPN,Magri,MagriMorosiAnn}.
+Previous work has explored Nijenhuis-type structures in both geometric and algebraic settings.
+On the geometric side, invariant Poisson and Poisson–quasi-Nijenhuis structures on Lie groups have been investigated in \cite{HaZo,RaReHa}, while Poisson–Nijenhuis manifolds provide a fundamental framework for bi-Hamiltonian systems and integrable hierarchies \cite{DamianouFernandes,KosmannPN,Magri,MagriMorosiAnn}.
 From an algebraic perspective, Nijenhuis operators on Lie algebras and Poisson pencils have long been used to construct compatible brackets, recursion operators, and integrable systems \cite{Panasyuk2006}.
 In addition, \NL bialgebras were introduced in \cite{Zohreh} as algebraic counterparts of Poisson-Nijenhuis structures, and classical $r$-matrix methods further relate Lie bialgebra doubles to integrability phenomena \cite{FokasFuchssteiner,Vicedo2015}.
 These developments provide the broader context and motivation for the equivariant Nijenhuis framework developed in the present work.

 It is worth clarifying the position of the present work relative to recent studies on Nijenhuis Lie bialgebras.
-In \cite{Das-1}, these are developed from a cohomological and deformation-theoretic perspective using admissibility conditions between generally independent Nijenhuis operators on the algebraic and coalgebraic sides.
-In \cite{Li-Ma}, the authors use the same definition, focusing on the coboundary case with explicit constructions via classical Yang-Baxter equation solutions.
+In \cite{Das-1}, such structures are developed from a cohomological and deformation-theoretic viewpoint, based on admissibility conditions between generally independent Nijenhuis operators on the algebraic and coalgebraic sides.
+In \cite{Li-Ma}, the same definition is adopted, with emphasis on the coboundary case and explicit constructions arising from solutions of the classical Yang--Baxter equation.
 By contrast, the present paper addresses a complementary structural problem.
-By imposing equivariance and self-duality conditions on the Nijenhuis operator---compatible with duality and quadratic structures---we identify a framework where the classical Lie-theoretic correspondences between matched pairs, Manin triples, Drinfel'd doubles, and classical $r$-matrices persist within the category of operator-equipped Lie algebras.
-Since these structures satisfy symmetric equivariance conditions on both the Nijenhuis operators $E$ and $E^*$ of NL bialgebras, we call them ENL bialgebras for clarity of notation.
+By imposing equivariance and self-duality conditions on the Nijenhuis operator—compatible with duality and quadratic structures—we obtain a setting in which the classical Lie-theoretic correspondences between matched pairs, Manin triples, Drinfel'd doubles, and classical $r$-matrices persist within the category of operator-equipped Lie algebras.
+Since these structures satisfy symmetric equivariance conditions on both the operators $E$ and $E^*$, we refer to them as \ENL bialgebras.